deislabs/cnab-workshop/content/16-exercise-1.md

 # Exercise: Hello World

-1. Create a directory for your bundle.
+1. Create a directory for your bundle and change into it:

     ```
-    mkdir Hello
+    mkdir hello
+    cd hello
     ```

 2. Scaffold a bundle: